conan-io/docs/reference/conanfile/attributes.rst

         provides = "libjpeg"

-To declare that recipe provides functionality of several different recipes at the same time, the following code could be used:
+To declare that a recipe provides the functionality of several different recipes at the same time, the following code could be used:

 .. code-block:: python